nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 This is definitely a, the the acoustics in this in this dome are point are on point.
 Yeah.
 Yeah.
 Awesome.
 Right right after that right after that note that you that you, cast out, you are taken up in a vision.

 Whoo.
 And this is the part that I'm gonna need your help with.
 I'm going to be describing your vision, but I'm going to be giving you the opportunity I'm gonna be giving you the opportunity to read out the quote that I gave you in, in the chat.
 Oh, I know.
-So for you, Alwar, you find yourself, in a similar chamber to this one.
+So for you, Alwor, you find yourself, in a similar chamber to this one.

 The air is thick with salt and metal as you as you, clad in robes, etched with shimmering etched with a shimmering script, stand at the base of the temple's such central pillar.
 Your voice hummed at the final notes of the lino, a harmony so perfect it made the air vibrate.
 As, you drive your blade into the stone dais, obsidian weapon wrapped in orichalcum wire or an orichalcum wire and humming with stored resonance.
 You murmur, here's your quote.
 Excellent.